VETERAN PROGRAM

 Although it’s legal to drink alcoholic beverages, excessive alcohol use can have serious physical, psychological, and legal consequences.
 Researchers estimate that 15% to 20% of active-duty service members engage in heavy drinking, which is defined as consuming five or more drinks at a time at least once per week.
 Heavy drinking is much more common in male than female service members.

 Veterans are also more likely to use alcohol or engage in heavy drinking than civilians.
-According to the National Institute on Drug Abuse, 56.6% of veterans surveyed reported using alcohol during a one-month period, with 7.5% of the respondents disclosing that they’d engaged in heavy drinking.
+According to the National Institute on Drug Abuse, 56.6% of Veterans surveyed reported using alcohol during a one-month period, with 7.5% of the respondents disclosing that they’d engaged in heavy drinking.
 In contrast, only 50.8% of the civilian population reported using alcohol during the same one-month period.
+If you’re not sure whether you or a loved one has an addiction problem, you can get in touch for a drug and alcohol assessment at a Virtue Recovery Center near you.

 RISK FACTORS FOR DRUG AND ALCOHOL ABUSE

 Service members have an elevated risk of developing substance abuse problems due to the trauma they encounter in the line of duty.
-For example, combat veterans may witness the deaths of dozens or even hundreds of fellow service members or civilians.
+Combat Veterans may witness the deaths of dozens or even hundreds of fellow service members or civilians.
 Military personnel may also be required to respond to terrorist attacks, natural disasters, and other traumatic situations.

-According to the Department of Veterans Affairs, many veterans with PTSD try to cope with their symptoms by drinking, misusing prescription drugs, or engaging in illicit drug use.
-When a service member has PTSD and a substance use disorder simultaneously, they’re said to have co-occurring disorders.
+According to the Department of Veterans Affairs, many Veterans with mental health issues or PTSD try to cope with their symptoms by drinking, misusing prescription drugs, or engaging in illicit drug use.
+When a service member has mental health problems or PTSD and a substance use disorder simultaneously, they’re said to have co-occurring disorders.

 NEGATIVE EFFECTS OF SUBSTANCE ABUSE